Purple Sage Care Guide: How To Grow This Blooming Desert Beauty

-Purple sage (Salvia dorrii), also known as salvia, is a bushy perennial native to the desert regions of the western United States.
+Purple sage (Salvia dorrii), also known as desert sage, is a bushy perennial native to the desert regions of the western United States.
 Used to sandy, poor soil, it requires little maintenance and is perfect for filling in areas where most other plants would die.
-Keep reading to learn more about growing purple sage plants and the care of purple sage in gardens.
+Keep reading to learn more about growing purple sage plants and the care of this salvia variety in the garden.

 Gardening tips, videos, info and more delivered right to your inbox!